 As mentioned above there are perfectly good reasons for beheading succulents or cutting the top rosette off.

 Another reason for beheading succulents is to fix tall growth.
-Many succulents such as Echeveria Blue Bird or Derenbergii naturally grow a bit taller and can start leaning.
+Many succulents such as Echeveria Blue Bird, Derenbergii or Opalina naturally grow a bit taller and can start leaning.
 To maintain the look, they can be cut and planted again.

 When sun loving succulents are grown indoors or in too much shade they will grow tall, searching for the sun.
 Cutting the tops can help with trying to get them grow as they are supposed to.
 The growing conditions will, however, need to change too (place the plant in more sun etc.) so the growth is maintained.